Since one of the most common questions we receive from clients here at IBUSA is…

 Pros of whole life insurance:

-- Lifelong protection: Whole life insurance provides coverage for the entirety of the policyholder’s life, as long as premiums are paid.
+- Lifelong protection: Whole life insurance provides coverage for the entirety of the policyholder’s life as long as premiums are paid.

 - Cash value growth: Whole life insurance policies have a cash value component that grows over time and can be borrowed against or withdrawn.

-- Fixed premiums: The premiums for whole life insurance are fixed, meaning that they do not increase with age.
+- Fixed premiums: The premiums for whole life insurance are fixed, meaning they do not increase with age.

 Cons of whole life insurance: